 What’s going on in the brain when it tries to multi-task?

 The prefrontal cortex is the brain region responsible for choosing what to pay attention to, and for coordinating inputs from other brain areas.
 By scanning the prefrontal cortex of people while they multi-tasked, scientists at the INSERM in Paris found that when people focus on a single task, the right and left sides of the prefrontal cortex work together.
 But when people attempt to perform two tasks at once, the sides work independently. 🌱

 Neuroscientist Etienne Koechlin lead researcher on this study says it demonstrates that while the brain can switch back and forth between two tasks,

-Multitasking doesn’t just slow you down and increase the number of mistakes you make; it temporarily changes the way your brain works!
+Multitasking doesn’t just slow you down and increase the number of mistakes you make; it temporarily changes how your brain works! 🌱

 Other researchers who study attention say that effective multi-tasking is nearly impossible.
 Psychiatrist Edward M. Hallowell describes multi-tasking as a

-For most of us, our brain simply isn’t capable of paying close attention to more than one complex task at a time.
+For most of us, our brain can’t pay close attention to more than one complex task at a time.